 Mindless 2.0 • / Mind enhanced by ‘Lessing’

 In a new light, mindlessing—or ‘lessing’—refers to the long-term reduction of overwhelming mental pressures that create a chaotic or overactive mind.
-In this context, having a ‘less’ mind is beneficial.
+In this context, having a ‘less’ mind is actually a good thing.
 This fresh perspective has strengthened my mental processing, allowing my thoughts to flow optimally.

-If the new meaning still seems unclear, or if the word ‘mindless’ still has a negative ring to it, don’t be alarmed… There’s good cause for leading with a backward word and way of thinking on this website.
-You see, for some of us the conventional methods used for optimising our lives, such as ‘thinking better thoughts’, often fall short.
-In which case, one needs to step back from it all and look for something else, something out of the ordinary.
+If the new meaning still seems unclear, or if the word mindless still carries a negative connotation, don’t be alarmed… There’s a reason for leading with a backward word and way of thinking on this site.

-Nevertheless, long term lessing and short term remedying options are two very distinct approaches which we will unravel together on this site.
+That being said, long-term lessing and short-term remedying are two very distinct approaches—and we’ll unravel them together throughout this site.